All Episodes

 A large majority of them are Clinton Foundation donors.

-On the Russian side, you have Russian oligarchs, you have the guy who runs something called the nuclear cluster at Skokovo that's doing research on nuclear-related issues that are also Clinton Foundation donors.
+You have the guy who runs something called the nuclear cluster at Skocovo that's doing research on nuclear-related issues that are also Clinton Foundation donors.

 What you're saying here is that she basically is selling her soul.

-In other words, that she is benefiting in a massive way financially for what is literally, I think can be interpreted as a major technology transfer, and it's technology that deals with research for military use.
+In other words, that she is benefiting in a massive way financially for what is literally, I think, can be interpreted as a major technology transfer, and it's technology that deals with research for military use.

 Is that correct?